 Grange Park Opera, Surrey

 Since being founded in 1998, Grange Park Opera has established itself as an integral part of the British summer season.
 And while we sadly won’t be able to enjoy its delights in person this year, founder Wasfi Kani has devised a season of entirely new content for us to watch from home.
-The Found Season consists of 15 performances free to view online, running from six weeks from 4-12 July, featuring over 70 of the world’s leading singers, muscians and dancers.
+The Interim Season celebrates the seasons between summers – when the festival takes place – with 19 fresh performances from more than 60 artists being released online.

 Thanks to the Globe Player, the iconic theatre’s free YouTube channel, you needn’t leave the sofa to get your Shakespeare fix.
 The Globe will be screening some of the Bard’s best-loved works, to change every fortnight.

 Donate to to safeguard the Globe’s future here

 Live performances of popular shows will be streaming weekly on the theatre’s YouTube channel as part of the National Theatre at Home initiative.
 What’s more, educational institutions such as schools, universities and libraries can access the National Theatre Collection online, showing everything from classic Shakespearean dramas to avant-garde productions from the Donmar Warehouse and Bridge Theatre.